diem/dip/dips/dip-10.md

 * Only special Treasury Compliance account (address `0xB1E55ED`) can manipulate DiemIdDomains resource:
   * Only TC account can create and publish `DiemIdDomains` resource
   * Only TC account can add, remove or update an `DiemIdDomain` within `DiemIdDomains` resource
+* `DiemIDDomains` resource will be created in an empty state as part of creating a `ParentVASP` account resource, and existing `ParentVASP` accounts without `DiemIDDomains` will have the resource instantiated by the DiemRoot account.
 * In order to register a Diem ID domain, a VASP needs to submit a request to Diem Association.
 Diem Association will perform certain checks (out of scope of this document) before issuing an on-chain transaction to register a Diem ID Domain.
 These checks intend to mitigate irrelevant claims and enforce uniqueness
-* `DiemIDDomains` resource will be created as part of creating a `ParentVASP` account resource, and existing `ParentVASP` accounts without `DiemIDDomains` will have the resource instantiated by the DiemRoot account.

 ## Diem ID Domain Events